Frequently Asked Questions

 that aspect of their work.
 They prefer that you carefully and thoroughly state

-your question and/or topic and send it to or call him at 402-472-8961.
+your question and/or topic and send it to this email.
 Chances are he can help you.
 If he can't, he can forward the question/issue along.

 Q. How can I donate a photo to the Internet Center for Wildlife Damage Management?